Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Feature Spaces

 \section{Heterogeneous Feature Spaces}

-This section discusses the problems that the feature spaces $\mathcal{X}$ between source and target datasets are different but the label spaces $\mathcal{Y}$ are the same.
-The different feature spaces can be caused by different data modalities or different feature extraction methods.
+This section discusses the problems that $\mathcal{S}_S$ and $\mathcal{S}_T$ are different due to $\mathcal{X}_S\neq\mathcal{X}_T$, but $\mathcal{Y}_S=\mathcal{Y}_T$.
+The different feature spaces can be generated from different data modalities or different feature extraction methods.
+Similar to the scenario defined in Section~\ref{sec:HOMO}, sufficient labelled source domain data are assumed to be available in the following sub-problems.